mmguberina/HUMROgroup5/README.md

 Here we generate the data needed to train the classifier network.

-Right now, we have the following classes
+Right now, we have the following classes:

 Class name              | Image of class
 ------------------------|---------------